 The best hotels in the world are in Macau.
 Granted, you’d expect a travel guide to Macau to say as much – but it’s not just us.
-The Forbes hotel list has given out 44 five star awards in its latest guide and nine of them are for hotels in Macau.
-And it doesn’t stop there, Forbes also named two Macau properties quadruple five-star award winners and named the Wynn Macau the best hotel in the world.
+The Forbes hotel list has given out 210 five star awards in its 2019 travel guide and 12 of them are for hotels in Macau.
+And it doesn’t stop there, Forbes also named two Macau properties quadruple five-star award winners and named the Wynn Macau the best hotel in the world in 2017.

 Qing vases at the Wynn Macau